LEADING OFF: All-Star Game needs new home, Harvey's new try

 OLD BUT GOLD

-Two of the big league's oldest players take the mound on Saturday.
+Two of the oldest players in the big leagues take the mound on Saturday.

 Adam Wainwright turns 40 years old later this summer but is still an important piece of the rotation for the St. Louis Cardinals.
 The three-time All-Star has won 167 career games and was very good in 2020, when he finished with a 5-3 record and 3.15 ERA.
 He makes his season debut against the Reds in Cincinnati.

-And 41-year-old Rich Hill will take the bump for the Tampa Bay Rays against the Marlins in Miami.
+And 41-year-old Rich Hill will be on the bump for the Tampa Bay Rays against the Marlins in Miami.
 The left-hander had a 3.03 ERA for the Minnesota Twins last season in eight starts.

 ARIHARA'S FIRST START

-Kohei Arihara gets his first big league start for the Texas Rangers when they visit the Kansas City Royals.
+Kohei Arihara gets his first major league start for the Texas Rangers when they visit the Kansas City Royals.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports